-Daring Kidnappers.
-A daring attempt was made to kidof them.
-In this number Governor nap Edward McAvoy, 11 years of age, Odell was generally included until a of Welkespane, Pa., Wednesday.
-Two men picked bim up in the yard of his father's house, carried him to a surrey, placed a handkerchief, saturated with chloroform over his noose and drove more than Platt's tool.
-Governor Odell away.
-The child became unconscious has proved, however, that this was from the drug and when he survived too low an estimate of him and found himself on the back seat of the that he is no man's man.
-He has vehice which was then jarring over a flatly refused to recommend or sign a country road.
-Young McAvoy jumped state police bill though Senator Piatt from the carriage.
-One of the men has thrown the weight of his influ- ran after him but the youngter's cries ence in favor of that measure and attracted the attention of the occupants has done his best to make gover of another carriage which was passing nor Odell pull with him for it.
-His at the time and the kidnappers becom-
+A daring attempt was made to kidnap Riward McAvoy, 11 years of age, of Welkespane, Pa., Wednesday. recent date.
+It was said that he was men picked him up in the yard of his father's house, carried him to a surrey, was expected that as the chief execu- placed a handkerchief, saturated with chloroform over his noose and drove away.
+The child became unconscious has proved, however, thatthis was from the drug and when he survived too low an estimate of him and found himself on the back seat of the that he is no man's man.
+He has vehic'e which was then jarring over a country road.
+Young McAvoy jumped from the carriage.
+One of the men ran after him but the youngter's ories attracted the attention of the occupants of another carriage which was passing nor Odell pull with him for it.
+His at the time and the kidnappers becoming seared, whipped up their horses and disappeared.
 Hits Us Hard.

-Our consul at Chefoo reports that the decline in exports from the United course of Republican politics in the States to China following the Boxer state very decidedly and many mark outbreak does not nearly represent the loss in trade which this country has incurred on that account; for large amounts of merchandise since exported from the United States are piled up in Chinese ports and are yet to be sold or worked off.
-The losses to the American cotton trade alone he estimates at \$3 .-000,000.
-At some of the Chinese ports, Niuchwang, for example, American trade was practically annihilated.
-This is bad enough to fight about.
-But our Washington government has evidently concluded it will not pay to fight; in fact that it will not pay to do anything lumbia State.

-In the market reports of almost any 'Country produce scarce and prices strong."
-You may also note that the price of cotton is steadily declining.

-SOME SIDE LIGHTS

-On the Pacification of the Philippino Islands.
+Our consul at Chefoo reports that the decline in exports from the United States to China following the Boxer cutbreak does not nearly represent the less in trade which this country has incurred on that account; for large amounts of merchandise since exported from the United States are piled up in Chinese ports and are yet to be sold or worked off.
+The losses to the American cotton trade alone he estimates at \$3,-000,000.
+At some of the Chinese ports, Niuchwang, for example, American his men were killed before he sur trade was practically annihilated.
+This dered."-New York Evening Post. is bad enough to fight about.
+But our Washington government has evidently concluded it will not pay to fight; in fact that it will not pay to do anything at all.
+Shall we let it go at that?-Co lumbia State.
+In the market reports of almost any of our newspapers you may read, "Country produce scarce and prices You may also note that the strong." competent evidence admitted in the trial price of cotton is steadily declining. and other minor points.
+The trial of The Gaffney Ledger very truly says Powers probably will take place at these short statements are more elo-Georgetown, in May.
+Howard's case quent than sermons, and that farmers his pardon was promptly prepared and probably will be passed until the fall who is not impressed by them is in a sepremptly granted.
+Burke is 67 years state of blind infatuation.
+SOME SIDE LIGHTS On the Pacification of the Philipnino Islands HUNTING THE FILIPINOS.